qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 The simultaneous usage of several sending uniflows introduces new algorithms (packet scheduling, path management) whose specifications are out of scope of this document.
-Nevertheless, these algorithms are actually present in any multipath-enabled transport protocol like Multipath TCP, CMT-SMTP and Multipath DCCP.
+Nevertheless, these algorithms are actually present in any multipath-enabled transport protocol like Multipath TCP, CMT-SCTP and Multipath DCCP.
 A companion draft {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.
 A similar document can be created to discuss path/uniflow management